NxPKG/khulnasoft-docs/content/support/Troubleshooting/General Troubleshooting/Gathering information for troubleshooting sites.md

 ## Overview

-It is important to capture as much information as possible to diagnose an issue and to [provide adequate details to Cloudflare support](https://support.cloudflare.com/hc/articles/200172476#h_7b55d494-b84d-439b-8e60-e291a9fd3d16).
-This article explains how to gather troubleshooting information commonly requested by Cloudflare Support.
+It is important to capture as much information as possible to diagnose an issue and to [provide adequate details to Khulnasoft support](https://support.Khulnasoft.com/hc/articles/200172476#h_7b55d494-b84d-439b-8e60-e291a9fd3d16).
+This article explains how to gather troubleshooting information commonly requested by Khulnasoft Support.

 {{<Aside type="note">}}
-Cloudflare support cannot make configuration changes on behalf of customers due to security and liability concerns.
+Khulnasoft support cannot make configuration changes on behalf of customers due to security and liability concerns.
 {{</Aside>}}